3 Exercises to Help Improve Your Dressage Horse’s Suppleness and Balance

-You can also incorporate this exercise into the spiral exercise described above, leg yielding the horse away from the centre of the circle, then back in again.
+TIP: You can also incorporate this exercise into the spiral exercise described above, leg yielding the horse away from the center of the circle, then back in again.

 Asking the horse to ‘counter-bend’ is a simple and effective exercise for improving suppleness and balance.

 Counter-bend simply means asking the horse to bend in the opposite direction to that in which he is turning.
 In other words, if you’re riding a circle to the right, your horse would be bent to the left.

 Start in walk on the right rein, and introduce the exercise around the short side of the school, before attempting to do it on a circle.

 Open your left rein, keep your left leg on the girth, and ask the horse to bend around it.